constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The advantage of this strategy is the communication between the engine is minimal, at the start or at a moment where we have a large number of URLs we let the engine execute the query on their own and at the stopping condition, the engine share the results.
-The limitation of this strategy is that we don't consider if the data source discoverable inside the seed URLs overlaps.
+The limitation of this strategy is that we don't consider if the data sources discoverable inside the seed URLs overlaps.

 - <span class="question_hypothesis">Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field</span>:
 The advantage of this strategy is, like the first one, the communication between engines is low.